Colorado Mountain Activities

 Whether you like to sit by our lake and watch our horses graze nearby when you should be watching your bobber, or you’re angling your rod under a willow to present a dry fly in a tiny patch of clear water (where a monster cutthroat awaits), we’ve got it.

 Our private stocked pond is full of rainbows, brooks and cutthroats, and a few lunker browns that get caught every year.

 There are hundreds of miles of public streams as well as lakes in close proximity that offer fishing adventure for all abilities.

-There are public waters along the nearby White River and we also have access to a small piece of private water on the White River.
+There are public waters along the nearby White River (Rio Blanco) and we also have access to a small stretch of private water on the White River.

 Who can resist the mesmerizing campfire – the s’mores – the happy chap with the guitar – or the twinkling stars above?
 It is all part of the Colorado outdoor experience.